-Districts with high property values are able to raise more from local property taxes per pupil and still have a lower property tax levy (an average of \$0.51) than those with low property values, who tend to have a higher property tax levy (an average of \$1.02).
-Table 3 shows that high property value districts have more than six times as much property tax revenue per pupil than those with low property values.
+Districts with high property values can raise more from local property taxes per pupil and still have a lower general fund property tax levy (an average of \$0.57) than those with low property values, who tend to have a higher property tax levy (an average of \$1.01).
+A district's general fund levy will be lower than its total levy (see page 26) because it includes only that amount levied by a school district to fund its operating expenses.
+While all school districts have a general fund levy, not all will levy for bond, special building or qualified purpose undertaking funds.
+Table 3 shows that high property value districts have more than three times as much property tax revenue per pupil than those with low property values.